jonasbrocas007/MaltaLang/README.md

 Variables in MaltaLang aren't hard, you can create variables with int, string or float type, use user input to pipe into variables, move, copy and delete variables.
+To create a variable you need to specify the name, value and type of the variable.
+It looks like this <variable = 1 i or <string = Hello s

+To input into a variable you just need the keyword '$' and the name of the variable.
+It looks like this $variable

+To copy a variable you need to specify the variable to copy from and copy to.
+This copys from x to y '@x,y'
+You can also copy and delete variable you coppied from with '@d x,y' d stands for delete.

+To delete a variable you use the del keyword followed by the variable name.
+It looks like this 'del x'.